-Applies To: System Center 2012 - Data Protection Manager, System Center 2012 - Data Protection Manager, System Center 2012 R2 Data Protection Manager
+Applies To: System Center 2012 SP1 - Data Protection Manager, System Center 2012 - Data Protection Manager, System Center 2012 R2 Data Protection Manager

 Create recovery point—As DPM synchronizes, it creates recovery points from which data can be retrieved if needed.
 DPM creates recovery points for file data by taking a shadow copy of the replica on a schedule that you configure.
 For application data, each synchronization and express full backup creates a recovery point.

-Administrators recover data from available recovery points by using the Recovery Wizard in DPM Administrator Console.
+Recover data—You recover data from available recovery points by using the Recovery Wizard in DPM Administrator Console.
 When you select a data source and point in time from which to recover, DPM notifies you if the data is on tape, whether the tape is online or offline, and which tapes are needed to complete the recovery.